InformaticsMatters/okd-orchestrator/README.md

 Refer to this project's [GitHub Pages] for detailed documentation.

+>   The OKD Orchestrator documentation has been written using the [Sphinx]
+    documentation generator.

 ## Image attribution

 The orchestrator banner [image] is provided courtesy of [pixaby] under the